 Slow Cooker Directions:

 - Shred the chicken in the slow cooker using two forks.
-You can also use a slotted spoon to remove the chicken to a cutting board, shred it, and then return to the pot.
+You can also use a slotted spoon to remove the chicken to a cutting board, shred it, and then return to the pot.8 ounce cream cheese**

-- Add the cream cheese and stir until it is incorporated.
+- Add the cream cheese and let it sit for 5 minutes to soften, then stir until it is incorporated.
 Serve with desired toppings.

 Instant Pot Directions: